gamingwithevets/netkill/README.md

-**Netkill** is a NetSupport School killer - basically a program to stop NetSupport School on any computer connected to a NetSupport School host computer.
+**NetKill** is a NetSupport School killer - basically a program to stop NetSupport School on any computer connected to a NetSupport School host computer.
 Compatible with Windows XP and above.

 # A little backstory...